 CLICK this button to recommend this page to Google.

 Looking for avenues for higher studies in the US / Canada after under graduation?
 You are in the right place.
 By the end of the article, you will learn all that it takes to join a graduate school of your choice.
 Did you know GRE is the best thing to do if you want to land up in the graduate school of your dreams?
 Now, what is GRE?
 GRE stands for Graduate Record Examination.
-You must know just one thing: If you score high in the GRE, you shall make a big mark in reaching the school of your dreams.
+You must know just one thing: If you score high in this test, you shall make a big mark in reaching the school of your dreams.
 Everything else will easily fall in place.

 ETS offers two types of GRE tests – General test and Subject test.
 You can pick either or both of them.
 However, if you are hoping to major in a specific area, attempting subject test in addition to the general test gives you an edge over the other students who attempt only the general test.

 To know more about the test, we will discuss each type of test and what it takes to prepare for them.
 We will discuss the general test now.